allan-lewis/gitops-homelab/README.md

 ### Applications

-Installing applications should be something done relatively infrequently, ideally just once following ArgoCD installation.
+Installing applications should be something done relatively infrequently, ideally just once following ArgoCD setup.
 After that, ArgoCD will keep things up-to-date based on Git.

 Applications are written as Kustomize manifests, for example: